-The proposed Regulation provides for the free circulation of decisions, authentic instruments and court settlements concerning the property consequences of registered partnerships.
+The proposed Regulation provides for the free circulation of decisions, authentic instruments and court settlements concerning matrimonial property regimes.
 It would thus introduce mutual recognition based on the mutual trust arising out of the integration of the Member States within the Union.

-This free circulation would take the form of a uniform procedure for the recognition and enforcement of judgments, authentic acts and legal transactions originating in another Member State.
+This free circulation would take the form of a uniform procedure for the recognition and enforcement of decisions, authentic acts and legal transactions originating in another Member State.
 The procedure replaces the national procedures currently in force in the different Member States.
 The grounds for non-recognition or refusal to enforce are also harmonised at Union level or reduced to the absolute minimum.
 They replace the varied, and often broader, grounds that currently exist at national level.